AsphaltProAT/rope-float32-fix/README.md

 ## Context

-This bug was discovered during the training of MAX — a personal AI assistant built entirely from scratch by a 15-year-old student in Pune, India.
+This bug was discovered during the training of MAX — a personal AI assistant built entirely from scratch.
 The project involves a custom 65k vocabulary BPE tokenizer, a GPT-style transformer trained on Google TPUs via the TRC (TPU Research Cloud) program, and a complete application layer.

 This repository documents the specific numerical precision bug discovered and fixed during that training process.